Board of Directors

 Stephanie Saroki de García is co-founder and Managing Director of Seton Education Partners.
 She helped launch Seton in 2009 to give every child, regardless of background, an opportunity to have an academically excellent, character-building, and vibrantly Catholic education—and ultimately, a chance to live up to his or her God-given potential.
-Seton currently serves over 2600 predominantly low-income and minority children in nine schools and seven cities nationwide.
+Seton currently serves nearly 5,000 predominantly low-income and minority children in seventeen schools and ten cities nationwide.
 Scholars in Seton’s schools are achieving academic growth results in mathematics and reading that match or beat the nation’s most acclaimed urban charter schools.
 Most recently, Stephanie launched and for over five years directed the Philanthropy Roundtable’s K-12 education programs, where she spearheaded a series of conferences, strategy sessions, and publications on breakthroughs in education philanthropy.
 Previously, Stephanie was a Teach for America corps member in Oakland, California, where she taught high school English.
 She attended Harvard’s Kennedy School of Government as a dean’s fellow.
 While completing her master’s degree in public policy at the Kennedy School, Stephanie worked at the Office of Management and Budget.
 She received a bachelor of arts degree in rhetoric from the University of California at Berkeley.
 Stephanie lives in San Diego, where she is a proud mom to two great children.

 Advisory Board Members